-To calculate maximum ambient temperatures, first consider that the numbers from the dissipation graphs are per channel so the dissipated heat needs to be doubled for the two SE channels and added to the center channel dissipation.
+To calculate maximum ambient temperatures, first consider that the numbers from the dissipation graphs are per channel so the dissipated heat needs to be doubled for two channel operation.
 Given Θ{JA} , the maximum allowable junction temperature, and the total internal dissipation, the maximum ambient temperature can be calculated with the following equation.
-The maximum recommended junction temperature for the TPA0103 is 150°C. The internal dissipation figures are taken from the Power Dissipation vs Output Power graphs.
+The maximum recommended junction temperature for the TPA0202 is 150 °C. The internal dissipation figures are taken from the Power Dissipation vs Output Power graphs.